Erix025/Erix025/README.md

 ### 🌟 About Me

-- 🏫 I'm a junior student at Zhejiang University, majoring in Computer Science and Technology.
+- 🏫 I'm a senior student at Zhejiang University, majoring in Computer Science and Technology.
-- 🔭 I'm interested in MLSys and Efficient AI Inference System.
+- 🔭 I’m interested in Efficient AI through algorithm–system co-design, focusing on hardware-friendly sparse and quantized module design as well as efficient inference strategies.
 - 🚀 I'm currently a leader of [ZJUSCT](https://zjusct.io), a super computing team at Zhejiang University which has won several international super computing competitions.

 ### 📊 GitHub Stats